rahil627/my-programming-stuff/langs/programming-languages.md

   - rust guarantees memory safety at the cost of following their "borrower" convention, and is just much newer (by decades!).
 But, it's not an end-all solution to memory-management, especially in the case for games
     - **skip rust, and wait for jai**
   - "Rust is a kitchen-sink language that can do anything well if you're willing to put in the time to learn how to control it."
-  - anything is better than C++!
+  - "modern" C++ (>11) is actually legit
 **zig** > odin > **C**
   - low-level, even low-low level!, manual memory management, but with less features
-  - best to stick to C as it is *the language* of nearly everything, especially consoles, mobile devices, and embedded devices, and has libs for all of those devices. one cannot keep running away from it ;) anyway, it's nowhere near as bad as C++!
+  - best to stick to C as it is *the language* of nearly everything, especially consoles, mobile devices, and embedded devices, and has libs for all of those devices. one cannot keep running away from it ;) anyway, it's nowhere near as bad as the older C++!
   - zig is very very good here, but i hope i never have to go down to this level Ocaml
   - often used for parsing/compilers (haxe, rust), and other problem/solutions that requires heavy pattern-matching, and benefit from warnings for cases not handled, warnings for mutable data too